Understanding and Predicting Characteristics of Test Collections in Information Retrieval: Introduction

 \section{Introduction}

-The system-based IR evaluation relies on having a {\em test collection}, which consists of a document collection, a set of search topics, and relevance judgments for selected document-topic pairs.
-Typically a test collection is constructed by organizing a {\it shared-task} where the organizers (e.g., NIST TREC) usually provide a collection of documents and a set of topics developed by experts, and ask the participating groups to submit their ranked list of documents (i.e., {\it runs}) for each topic.
-Subsequently, the documents to be judged are selected from the ranked lists of participants using various methods such as {\it pooling} \citep{sparck1975report} and bandit techniques \citep{voorhees_building_2018}.
+Evaluation of information retrieval (IR) systems in the Cranfield paradigm \cite{cleverdon1967cranfield} relies on the construction of reusable document {\em test collections} \cite{sanderson2010test}.
+A test collection consists of a set of documents to be searched, a set of search {\em topics} (expressed as user input queries that correspond to underlying user information needs), and judgments of document relevance to different topics.
+Typically a test collection is constructed by organizing a {\it shared-task} wherein the organizers (e.g., NIST TREC) provide a document collection and a set of topics developed by experts, then ask the participating teams to submit a ranking of the (predicted) most relevant documents (i.e., {\it runs}) for each topic.
+Subsequently, the documents to be judged are selected from the teams' document rankings, canonically via {\it pooling} \citep{sparck1975report} the set of top-ranked documents across all team submissions.

-While shared-tasks are extremely useful to build test collections, the cost of test collections is still very high due to the huge amount of required human judgments.
-Besides, organizing the shared task itself is also difficult, slow, and expensive.
-Furthermore, documents selected for human annotation completely depend on the participating groups and their submitted runs.
-Therefore, if very few groups participate in a shared-task, the resultant test collection might not be of high quality as desired.
-Then, what should task organizers do when there are few participants?
-They might a) cancel the shared-task, or b) accept the risk of building a low-quality test collection and proceed as it is with all the costs of organizing the shared-task and collecting human annotation, or c) increase the publicity of the shared-task to attract more participants, or d) ask the existing participants to submit manual runs to increase the diversity of the results.

-In this work, we conduct experiments to shed light on the impact of the number of participants on the quality of pooling-based test collections, particularly the {\it reusability} of a test collection.
-We investigate the following two key research questions. {\bf RQ-1)} i) how does the number of participants coupled with other factors affect the quality of a test collection? {\bf RQ-2)} Can we predict the quality of a test collection prior to collecting relevance judgments?
+In this work, we conduct experiments to shed light on the specific impact that the number of participating teams has on the quality of pooling-based test collections, particularly their {\it reusability}.
+We investigate the following two key research questions. {\bf RQ-1)} i) how does the number of participants interact with other factors to influence the quality of a test collection? {\bf RQ-2)} Can we predict the quality of a test collection prior to collecting relevance judgments?